bartgrantham/mdnotes/README.md

 ### Bugs

-- utterly broken on Safari
+- kinda broken on Safari
+    - header doesn't draw properly
+    - sometimes pages don't render md properly (problem with adding elements?)
 - image (other media, too?) with a relative path doesn't get translated properly.
 Ie. `foo/bar.md` contains a link to `quux.png`, the link is `/quux.png` when it should be `foo/quux.png`
 - unhover header menus after click
     - this turns out to be harder than it looks